Learn Landshape — Pick. Embed

 Direct

-1. Pre-select valid inputs, per above.
+1. Pre-select valid input, per above.

 2. Run Embed.